giaaaacomo/APi-reg/README.md

   FIJI is an image analysis tool mostly used by bioanalysis.
 It's a combination of ImageJ and ImageJ2, and comes with many plugins preinstalled and an update manager that allows also to install new plugins within the app.

 Trying FIJI means trying the different plugins that do image registration.
 [Here](https://imagej.net/list-of-extensions) is the official list, that can be filtered to show only registration plugins; from that list we selected those who seemed to fit the best: keep in mind that the original use case scenario for the software is biomedical analysis, therefore many of the available tools are tailor-made for cellular-scale elements, for applications like the study of cellular reproduction, bone healing, tumoral cells development and propagation.
 This means that the available tools more often than not won't work as if they were designed for all-purpose images in mind, and this also means that not all plugins will work with our images, depending on their diversity, resolution, and visual features.
 Keep also in mind that biomedical analysis workstations have powerful hardware, and the programs they use are though to be run in those machines.
-All of this leads to a steep selection in the available plugins (that will be explained further in the next chapter) and we ended up trying the following:
+All of this leads to a steep selection in the available plugins (that will be explained further in the next chapter) and we ended up picking the following:
 1. [Elastic Stack Alignment](https://imagej.net/plugins/elastic-alignment-and-montage)
 2. [Descriptor-based series registration]
 3. [Rigid Registration]